Particular/docs.particular.net/persistence/ravendb/outbox.md

 snippet: OutboxDisableDocStoreDtc

-When you enable the RavenDB Outbox, you should also not specify the following properties on the RavenDB DocumentStore, which are only used by RavenDB's DTC implementation:
+When the RavenDB Outbox is enabled none of the following properties, on the RavenDB DocumentStore, should be set.
+They are only used by RavenDB's DTC implementation:

 * `ResourceManagerId`
 * `TransactionRecoveryStorage`